ArtemGrunin/To-Do-list-test-task/Readme.md

 1. ✅ Download and install Docker on your machine if you haven't already.
 Docker is required to create the project's environment.
 Check out Docker's [official website](https://www.docker.com/) for installation guides.
 2. ✅ Clone the project repository to your local machine.
-3. ✅ Inside the `src/main/resources` directory, copy the `application.properties.sample` file, rename the copy to `application.properties`, and fill in the necessary information (database connection parameters, bot tokens, JWT secret key, etc).
+3. ✅ Inside the `application.properties` fill in the necessary information.
-4. ✅ Create a `.env` file in the root directory of your project and populate it with necessary environment variables.
-These variables will be used by Docker Compose to setup the application.
-5. ✅ From the root directory of the project, build your application by running the Maven package command: `mvn package`.
+4. ✅ From the root directory of the project, build your application by running the Maven package command: `mvn package`.
-6. ✅ Once the application is built, use the following command to start the services using Docker Compose: `docker-compose up`.
+5. ✅ Once the application is built, use the following command to start the services using Docker Compose: `docker-compose up`.

 Please ensure that all necessary configurations are correctly set up before running the application.